ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 1. If a module is only available at compile time then the imports are only available in top-level splices.
 2. If a module is only available at runtime then the imports are not available in top-level splices.
-3. If a module is availabe at both runtime and compile time then the imports are available everwhere.
+3. If a module is available at both runtime and compile time then the imports are available everywhere.

 The new language extension ``ExplicitSpliceImports`` adds a new import modifier to the import syntax.
 An import is marked as a "splice"